anit/sc-components/src/dropdown/README.md

 - `active-selection`: (optional) A `Function` called to determine if the `sc-dropdown-selected` class should be added.
 - `on-toggle`: (optional) A `Function` that is called when the dropdown is toggled.
 The toggled state is passed as argument.
 - `only-listing`: (optional) If this attribute is present, the output would only contain the listing.
 There will be no label or button.
+- `search`: (optional) Search the listing.
+There are two types, one is `static` which just filters the items by the entered text. `dynamic` uses `search-url` attribute to query the results.
+- `search-url`: (optional) Filters using this url.

 ## Classes available